osirislab/CSAW-CTF-2021-Finals/web/portfolio-pollution/README.md

 I had to guess that there might be vulnerabilities in the imports.
 I also got a little stuck on the double encoding part, and just tried it out and it worked.
 It is pretty straightforward otherwise.

 For the Potential Issues, I was just wondering if there could be some race conditions created by clearing of prototype, causing confusion in players.
 It won't matter if the server only serves one request at a time, or if they're fast enough to not interfere.

+## Response
+I looked into this a little further after we initially discussed it.
+I believe that the single-threaded nature of Node.js and its event loop would mean that the server would never stop to handle another request in between the portion of the code that actually pollutes / clears the prototype.
+I also attempted to run some concurrency tests that confirmed this thinking.

+I'm going to reach out to someone else who hopefully has a deeper understanding of Node.js internals, but provided they don't see any additional issues, I think we're in the clear with this.